JohnEmerson1406/Proffy/README.md

 #### Mobile

-First, add the address of your server (or computer) in the file `mobile / src / services / api.js`, and then run the commands:
+First, add the address of your server (or computer) in the file `mobile/src/services/api.js`, and then run the commands:
 ```bash
 cd mobile
 yarn start